fluderm/PyBulletPerAct/README.md

 pipeline effectively independent of camera positioning, etc. (for instance RT-1 by Google is dependent on a fixed camera and camera angle).
 Furthermore, discretizing the environment improves training speed and requires less data and you can get decent results within ~ an hour of training on Colab pro.
 There are many other novel approaches to robot training, but a lot of them -- while really cool -- require expensive computing resources we did not have.
-In general, I would stay away from anything dubbed "reinforcement learning", as it seems miles behind transformer-type approaches.
+In general, I would stay away from anything dubbed "reinforcement learning", as it seems miles behind transformer-type approaches (of course the goals are somewhat disparate).
-* It is worthwhile going through the code and understanding what it's doing.
-* In particular, I would suggest playing around with the voxelization.
-In particular, if you eventually want PerAct to pour a certain amount of spheres, the voxel size better be able to discern between spheres (at least approximately).
-In particular, my feeling is to limit the voxel bounds to a smaller volume.
+* If you eventually want PerAct to pour a certain amount of spheres, the voxel size better be able to discern between spheres (at least approximately).
+More precisely, my feeling is to limit the voxel bounds to a smaller volume.
 * If you're just starting up, I've shared data (for "pick and place") generated by myself as well as the weights of a pretrained model for "pick and place".
 This should give you a good starting point.

 ## To do:

-A lot of our time was spent trying to figure out the goal for our group.
-In order to help you with that and give you explicit direction, let me provide you with some (to me) reasonable next steps:
+Let me provide some reasonable next steps:

-* First, I would suggest trying to understand the code we provide in this repo.
-Personally, I think this is a very good approach and seems suitable to making progress given limited resources.
+* Upon quite a bit of research into the state-of-the-art robotics literature, I think the approach presented in this repo is reasonable and seems suitable to making progress given limited resources and the specifics of the problem.

-* Then, I would suggest to change the modified panda_gym environment so that the blue cup with the spheres in it is in perfect position to do pouring
+* I would suggest to change the modified panda_gym environment so that the blue cup with the spheres in it is in perfect position to do pouring
 (i.e. tilting the 6th joint of the panda robot to a certain angle).
 Test out how well it works for pouring (if they go into the red cup and jump out maybe consider changing the sphere masses or making the red cup larger).
 Once pouring seems reasonable, start generating lots of data where the shifted angle is picked arbitrarily and you record how many spheres were poured successfully (there's already a function for that).
 Once you've generated